yjpictures/license-mate/README.md

-# Now, what about client side and documentation for API?
+# What about client side and documentation for API?

 The documentation for all the REST API calls can be seen if you do a `GET` request `/` or you open the server URL on browser. `Flask License Manager` uses [`HTTP Basic Auth`](https://datatracker.ietf.org/doc/html/rfc7617) for authentication purposes.
 There are three different types of `users` one can use for different access levels - `admin`, `manager` and `client`.